evkx/evkx.github.io/content/models/audi/e-tron_gt/e-tron_GT/_index.md

 With the Assistantpackage Tour  level 2 system, you get additional driving automation features to the ones listed above.
 - [**Adaptive Cruise control**](../../../../technology/driverassistance/adaptivecruisecontrol/)
-- [**Autosteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
+- [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.

 {{<evkxdisplayaddarticle />}}